Crisis 22

 Writing Against War

 In some ways the producer was right: an anti-war book and an anti-glacier book are both desperate attempts to stop the unstoppable.
 From Mesopotamia to Ukraine, for the last five millennia, war has continued to ravage the human race.
 It has been an unwanted companion of civilization, perhaps the worst expression of its discontent.
+Only recently, however, have we armed ourselves to the point of our own extinction.

 From the Standard of Ur, 26th century BC, "War" panel.
 (Wikimedia)